-The following procedures are for reporting and documenting a personal injury or illness received in the discharge of duty and receiving illness-in-line-of-duty (workers' compensation) leave benefits related to the injury or illness.
+The following procedures are for reporting and documenting a personal injury or illness received in the discharge of duty and receiving illness-in-line-of-duty (paid) leave.

-Accident/Incident Report - An Accident/Incident Report must be completed for each injury or illness contracted by an employee in the line of duty, regardless of whether the injury or illness results in lost time from college duties.
-Public Safety should be contacted to complete an Accident/Incident Report form for delivery to Human Resources as soon as possible.
+An Accident/Incident report must be completed for each injury or illness contracted by an employee in the line of duty, regardless of whether the injury or illness results in lost time from college duties.
+Public Safety should be contacted to complete an Accident/Incident report form for delivery to Human Resources as soon as possible.